Extrapolation and Spectral Bias of Neural Nets with Hadamard Product: a Polynomial Net Study: Introduction

 \section{Introduction}

-In deep learning theory, neural tangent kernel (NTK) \citep{NEURIPS2018_5a4be1fa} is a powerful analysis tool that bridges the gap among the training dynamics of neural networks (NNs) trained by gradient descent and kernel regression~\citep{NEURIPS2018_5a4be1fa,arora2019exact}.
+In deep learning theory, neural tangent kernel (NTK) \citep{NEURIPS2018_5a4be1fa} is a powerful analysis tool that links the training dynamics of neural networks (NNs) trained by gradient descent to kernel regression~\citep{NEURIPS2018_5a4be1fa,arora2019exact}.
 NTK provides a tractable analysis for several phenomena in deep learning, e.g., the global convergence of gradient descent~\citep{chizat2019lazy,du2019gradient,du2018gradient}, the inductive bias behind NNs~\citep{NEURIPS2019_c4ef9c39}, the spectral bias toward different frequency components~\citep{cao2019towards,choraria2022the}, the extrapolation behavior~\citep{xu2021how}, and the generalization ability~\citep{huang2020deep}.
-The study on NTK has been devoted to typical NNs architectures, e.g., \fcnns{}~\citep{NEURIPS2018_5a4be1fa}, residual NNs~\citep{tirer2020kernel,huang2020deep}, convolutional NNs~\citep{arora2019exact}, graph NNs~\citep{du2019graph} and recurrent NNs~\citep{alemohammad2021the}.
+The study on the NTK has been devoted to typical NNs architectures, e.g., \fcnns{}~\citep{NEURIPS2018_5a4be1fa}, residual NNs~\citep{tirer2020kernel,huang2020deep}, convolutional NNs~\citep{arora2019exact}, graph NNs~\citep{du2019graph} and recurrent NNs~\citep{alemohammad2021the}.

-Recently, NNs with Hadamard products (\pnns), e.g., StyleGAN~\citep{karras2018style} and \pinet~\citep{chrysos2020p}, have received increasing attention due to their expressivity and efficiency over traditional NNs~\citep{chrysos2021conditional,890159,su2020convolutional}.
-There have been several works attempting to demystify the success of \pnns{}. \citet{fan2021expressivity} prove that second-degree multiplicative interactions allow \pnns{} to enlarge the set of functions that can be represented exactly with zero error. \citet{choraria2022the} reveal that \pnns{} with second-degree multiplicative interactions can yield faster learning of high-frequency information during training in NTK regime.
+Recently, NNs with Hadamard products (\pnns), e.g., StyleGAN~\citep{karras2018style}, polynomial neural networks~\citep{chrysos2020p}, non-local multiplicative networks~\citep{babiloni2021poly}, have received increasing attention due to their expressivity and efficiency over traditional NNs~\citep{chrysos2021conditional,890159,su2020convolutional}.
+There have been several works attempting to demystify the success of \pnns{}.
+For instance, \citet{fan2021expressivity} prove that second-degree multiplicative interactions allow \pnns{} to enlarge the set of functions that can be represented exactly with zero error. \citet{choraria2022the} reveal that \pnns{} with second-degree multiplicative interactions yield a faster learning of high-frequency function during training in the NTK regime.
 Yet, the theoretical analysis of \pnns{} with high-degree multiplicative interactions is still unclear.
-When using NTK for analysis, the complete and rigorous proof includes showing the stability of empirical NTK during training and giving the width requirement, which is crucial to allow NTK-based analysis of typical NNs~\cite{arora2019exact,tirer2020kernel} but is still missing for \pnns.
+More importantly, when using NTK for analysis, only deriving the NTK matrix is not enough.
+The complete and rigorous proof is achieved by including the stability of empirical NTK during training and the equivalence to kernel regression.
+This is crucial to allow for NTK-based analysis of typical NNs~\citep{arora2019exact,tirer2020kernel} but is still missing for \pnns.